aws-solutions-library-samples/guidance-for-simple-ecommerce-website-on-aws/README.md

 ## Prerequisites

 In order to deploy Simple E-commerce Website on AWS, you must first create an AWS account and have access to AWS CloudFormation.
 Additionally, the solution uses secrets stored in AWS Secrets Manager.
-To create a secret in AWS Secrets Manager, refer the deployment guide or learn more in the [AWS Secrets Manager documentation.](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)
+To create a secret in AWS Secrets Manager, learn more in the [AWS Secrets Manager documentation.](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)

 ## Architecture